l40964997-sudo/RPG/questions.md

 He argues that this is a better design because it is more flexible and extensible.

-Which design do you believe is more appropriate in the given context?
-Justify your answer in at most 150 words.
+__Which design do you believe is more appropriate in the given context?
+Justify your answer in at most 150 words.__

 ___

+Answer: the second developer's method(class hierarchy method) is more appropriate.
+Each item type
-Answer: the second developer's method. design would defy polymorphism
+design would defy polymorphism
 Using class hierarcht with an abst